Marketing design

 What Is Conceptual Design?
 Meaning, Tools, and Methodologies

-Let’s be honest — “conceptual design” sounds like something you’d hear in a grad school seminar right before falling asleep.
+Let’s be honest — “conceptual design” sounds like something you’d hear in a grad school seminar right before falling asleep, but it often starts with an initial idea and a clear vision.
 But in real life?
 It’s actually one of the most useful skills a creative person can have.

-Whether you're building a website, designing an app, or brainstorming a marketing campaign, there’s a moment when you have to pause and ask: Wait… what’s the big idea here?
+Whether you’re building a website, designing an app, or brainstorming a marketing campaign, there’s a moment when you have to pause and ask: Wait… what’s the big idea here for our target audience ?
+This is where your vision and the mission behind your project begin to take shape.

 That’s conceptual design.

-It’s where you decide what you're trying to say before you worry about how it looks.
+It’s where you decide what you’re trying to say before you worry about how it looks.
+Creative thinking is essential at this stage to generate innovative ideas and set the direction for your project.
 If design were cooking, this wouldn’t be the garnish or the fancy plating.
-It’s the recipe.
+It’s the recipe—the foundation of the entire design process.
 The thing that makes sure everything else actually works together.

 And if you’re not sure how to get from vague idea to clear concept, TodayMade can help you shape the strategy and bring it to life.